Great News for 2025!

 Utilities are always raising rates annually.
 You don’t OWN anything and if you don’t pay the monthly bill, they cut your power off.
 Sounds like a Landlord, right?
 By going Solar, you own your power generation and all the equipment.
 A Solar Investment adds equity to your property.
 Once it’s paid for your investment turns into long term savings worth thousands!

 Bob has 13 grandchildren.
 You can bet he wants the best environment possible for them and their children.
-Solar allows you to drastically reduce your own environmental footprint.
-When you install solar, you avoid using power from Coal plants.
-The incentives are in place to help people go solar so we can slowly close the majority of the 639 coal plants across the US.
-Bob has physically worked in 2 of the 3 largest coal plants in the US.
+Not only does solar save money over time, it reduces the amount of nasty Coal burned to produce your power.
+Bob has worked in 2 of the 3 largest Coal Plants (out of 639 in the US).
 A typical solar system will eliminate 3-4 tons of carbon emissions annually.
 That’s an offset equivalent to planting over 100 trees each year!

 Nobody likes this answer, but it depends.
 The number of panels are the best way to estimate costs.
 So, the question is how many panels do I need?
 That depends on how much power you use annually and how much of your power bill do you want to offset with solar power.